JetBrains/Qodana/topics/getting-started.md

 ![](eap-alert.png)
 ![](banner-main.png)

-**Qodana** is a code quality monitoring tool that identifies and suggests fixes for bugs, security vulnerabilities, duplications, and imperfections.
+**Qodana** is a code quality monitoring platform that allows companies to evaluate on multiple levels the quality of code they own, contract, or purchase.
-It brings all the smart features you love in the JetBrains IDEs into your project pipelines.
+It brings into your CI/CD pipelines all the smart features you love in the JetBrains IDEs plus adds project-level checks like clone detection and license audit.
-It takes different shapes: [Docker for any CI](docker-readme.md), [GitHub actions & application](github-overview.md), a [TeamCity plugin](teamcity-plugin-overview.md), and a separate [cloud service](service.md).
-They all share a common goal: guiding users towards more robust, more maintainable, and healthier code.
+Qodana takes different shapes: [Docker for any CI](docker-images.md), [GitHub actions](github-action.md) & [application](qodana-github-application.md), a [TeamCity plugin](teamcity-plugins.md), and a separate [cloud service](service.md).
+They all share a common goal: ensuring that companies have more robust, more maintainable, and healthier code.

 Qodana already supports PHP, Java, and Kotlin projects, and will eventually support all [languages and technologies](supported-technologies.md) covered by JetBrains IDEs.

+Next, you can proceed to the quick start guide below for the Qodana linter or read more about all [Qodana linters](linters.md), the [UI](ui-overview.md), and [output](output.md).

+## Qodana quick start guide

-## Analyse project locally
+### Analyse project locally

 To start, pull the image from Docker Hub (only necessary to get the latest version):